 Parameters filename (String) - Filename of the GaussianProcessLearner archive.

 Keyword Arguments file_type (String) - Can be 'mat' for matlab, 'pkl' for pickle or 'txt' for text.
-Default 'pkl'.
+If set to None, then the type will be determined from the extension in filename.
+Default None.